TaniaIsa14/TaniaIsa14/README.md

 ----------------------------------------------------
 ![](https://komarev.com/ghpvc/?username=TaniaIsa14username&label=PROFILE+VIEWS)

-I am very passionate about programming and enthusiastic learner in Web application and Data science field.
+I am very passionate about programming and enthusiastic learner in <b> Full Stack Devoloper</b> field.
 I dream to be an expert Web Devoloper so that I can build professional Web tools that has business value.
 I am looking for a junior web devoloper engineer position in a reputed software company that can help me to achieve my goal.

 - 🔭 I’m currently working on Event management website
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning NodeJs,TypeScript ,Angular,Nestjs
-- 👯 I’m looking to collaborate on  Data science
+- 👯 I’m looking to collaborate on  Django
 - ❤  I'm love to trvelling